 Notwithstanding any other provisions of the CAISO Tariff, Initial Settlement Statement T+3B shall be solely based on CAISO Estimated Settlement Quality Meter Data for metered Demand, metered Generation, and Demand Response.
 CAISO Estimated Settlement Quality Meter Data shall be calculated as follows:

-CAISO Estimated Settlement Quality Meter Data for metered Generation will be based on total Expected Energy and dispatch of the resource as calculated in the Real-Time Market and as modified by any applicable corrections to the Dispatch Operating Point for the resource.
+CAISO Estimated Settlement Quality Meter Data for metered Generation will be based on total Expected Energy.

 (b) CAISO Estimated Settlement Quality Meter Data for metered Demand, including Non-Participating TO demand will be based on Scheduled Demand by the appropriate LAP.
 This value will be increased by fifteen (15) percent if the total actual system Demand in Real Time, as determined by the CAISO each hour, is greater than the total Scheduled Demand by more than fifteen (15) percent.
 CAISO Estimated Settlement Quality Meter Demand for Participating Load will not be increased by fifteen (15) percent.